 Faculty members in the new school would come from diverse backgrounds, including economics, water, forest and natural lands management, environmental economics, business management, human cognition, big-data analytics, service science, entrepreneurship, philosophy, security and privacy, knowledge management and behavioral operations, among others.

-Over the next year, and with broad participation from stakeholders across campus and help of industry leaders and others across the state, we will develop the academic and financial plan needed create the new Gallo School.
-See the Request for Comments on the academic vision of the program.
+With broad participation from stakeholders across campus and help of industry leaders and others across the state, we are developing the academic and financial plan needed create the new Gallo School.

 A new standalone Gallo school would become the campus’s fourth school, joining the schools of Engineering, Natural Sciences, and Social Sciences, Humanities and Arts, and the campus’s first named school.